meco-group/fatrop/README.md

 ## Disclaimer

 At this moment the easiest way to get specify fatrop problems is by using the [rockit](https://gitlab.kuleuven.be/meco-software/rockit) interface.
 See [Install rockit with Fatropy interface](#install-rockit-with-fatropy-interface) for installation instructions.
 The fatrop-rockit-plugin is not very stable yet, and still under development.
 Apart form the rockit interface, we are working on a ocp specification framework, especially developed for specifying Fatrop problems.
-An example is available in the **specification** branch, spectool/example.cpp.

 The spectool has several advantages over the rockit interface:
 - it supports fatrop problems in all its generality.
 For example: multi-stage problems are not supported by the fatrop-rockit-interface